Gustavo-Brun/Next_Template/README.md

   `global-error.tsx` > Layout level error handling file.
   Check out https://nextjs.org/docs/app/building-your-application/routing/error-handling for more details.

+- **Loading Handling** — loading files helps you to create meaningful Loading UI with React Suspense.
+With this convention, you can show an instant loading state from the server while the content of a route segment loads.
+The new content is automatically swapped in once rendering is complete.
+There are two types of error files available in the repository:
+  `RouteLoading.tsx` > Route level loading handling file.
+  `GlobalLoading.tsx` > Layout level loading handling file.
+  Check out https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming for more details.

 ### Settings Customization

 - **Dependabot** — You can view, edit or delete dependabot from your project by going to .github/dependabot.yml.